All About Minimum Wage in the Philippines

 Add to that the cost of education, gasoline, food, and then you have nothing left.
 If you work in the BPO industry, you will find companies that pay as much as ₱25,000 even if you are just new.
 The kind of salary you earn, of course, depends on your skills and the clients that you serve.

-For the provinces, it is a different discussion altogether.
+For the minimum wage Philippines 2021 in the province, it is a different discussion altogether.
 There are many regions in the Philippines, and you will have to consult the table from the Department of Labor and Employment to see the actual ranges.

-According to the 2019 Philippines DOLE wages table, the salary range for non-agriculture is between ₱282 and ₱350.
-In the agriculture sector, the range is between ₱282 and ₱353.
+According to the 2019 Philippines DOLE wages table, the salary range in the Philippines for non-agriculture is between ₱282 and ₱350.
+For the agriculture sector, the range is between ₱282 and ₱353.

 This is not enough.
 The salary of ₱9,100 is only good for a fresh graduate who still lives with his or her parents.